MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/data-deduplication/advanced-settings.md

 </table>

 ## <a id="faq"></a>Frequently asked questions
-<a id="faq-use-responsibly"></a>**I changed a Data Deduplication setting and now deduplication jobs are slow or don't finish, or my workload performance has decreased.
+<a id="faq-use-responsibly"></a>**I changed a Data Deduplication setting, and now deduplication jobs are slow or don't finish, or my workload performance has decreased.
 Why?**
 These settings give you a lot of power to control how Data Deduplication runs.
 Use them responsibly, and [monitor performance](run.md#monitoring-dedup).

 <a id="faq-running-dedup-jobs-manually"></a>**I want to run a deduplication job right now, but I don't want to create a new schedule--can I do this?**